 Chart of Tesla Regulatory Credits Revenue

-The chart above shows the revenue from regulatory credits for the past 7 years from 2012 to 2018.
+The chart above shows Tesla’s revenue from regulatory credits for the past 8 years from 2012 to 2019.

-The long-term trend of the plot shows that regulatory credits revenue has been increasing year over year.
-Regulatory credits revenue reached the highest value at $419 million in 2018, a record high for the company since the start of the sales.
+The long-term trend of the plot shows that regulatory credits revenue has been increasing year over year between 2012 and 2019.
+Regulatory credits revenue reached the highest value at nearly $600 million in 2019, a record high for the company since the start of the sales.